 Should our organisation say that employees who don’t get vaccinated will lose their jobs?

+If you can’t fix it, though, you can’t.
 You should be making any feasible accommodations that don’t involve increased risk, and refusing any compromise on those that do.
+At that point, you go into your disciplinary procedures and move to termination.

 Will we be sued if we enforce staff vaccinations?